bcgov/digital-talent/apps/www/src/app/(public pages)/hiring-managers/hiring-options/cross-ministry-hiring.md

 The Cross-Ministry Hiring Program uses one job profile to fill many positions across BC Government.
 The outcome of the CMHP is an [Eligibility List (E-list)](hiring-managers/hiring-options) of pre-qualified candidates.
 We match hiring managers and candidates based on candidate preferences.

 Our team gives administrative support.
 With dedicated Public Service Agency (PSA) resources, we have shorter wait times.
 For hiring managers, they get candidates quicker without spending hours of labour.
 For candidates, they do not need to apply to similar position, and they save time.

 Candidates' experience with BC Govt hiring becomes better.

 {% div className="bg-bcgov-gold-extralight my-4 p-4" %}

 {% div className="font-bold text-xl mb-4" %}
-Consider other benefits:
+Consider other benefits of our Program:
 {% /div %}

 {% div className="grid grid-cols-1 lg:grid-cols-3" %}